 No matter if you’re still using your AC routinely or you’ve turned on your gas or electric furnace to run for short times, there’s one job for your HVAC system you need to stick with: regularly changing the air filter.
-Any central HVAC system that uses forced-air (air conditioner, furnace, heat pump) has an air filter in place to help it run optimally.
+Any central HVAC system that uses forced-air (central air conditioner, furnace, heat pump) has an air filter in place to help it run optimally.
 The filter eventually becomes clogged with the debris caught in it, and when that happens, the HVAC system will suffer from many problems.

 But I don’t have any air quality filters in place